 Application Review Process

-After submitting a proposal, do not discuss the pending application with any Member of the Commission.
-Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.
+After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
+Commission Members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.